 million in 2022-23, which was \$29.4 million (27.8 per cent) below Budget.
-The decrease in revenue was interest due to interest rate increase throughout 2023, as well as higher-than-budgeted farecard sales.
+The decrease in revenue was primarily driven by lower ridership recovery across multiple transit agencies in the region and slower return to office, contributing to the lower PRESTO commission revenue, partially offset by higher PRESTO e-purse interest due to interest rate increase throughout 2023, as well as higher-than-budgeted farecard sales.